nrwl/nx/docs/shared/react-standalone-tutorial/react-standalone.md

 ## Testing and Linting - Running Multiple Tasks

 Our current setup doesn't just come with targets for serving and building the React application, but also has targets for unit testing, e2e testing and linting.
-Again, these are defined in the `project.json` file.
 We can use the same syntax as before to run these tasks:

 ```bash
 nx test # runs tests using Vitest (or you can configure it to use Jest)